The Proposed Development

 Leeds Methodist District

-Coincidently, three of the four Methodist districts in Yorkshire are being reconfigured.
-As a result, the Leeds District will cease to exist.
-Four circuits currently in the Leeds District (Leeds South and West, Leeds North and East, Aire and Calder, and Wharfedale and Aireborough) will join with all the circuits in the present West Yorkshire District to form the new Yorkshire West District, and two (Pateley Bridge and Nidd Valley) will join with the circuit of the York and Hull District to form the Yorkshire North and East District.
+Coincidently, three of the four Methodist districts in Yorkshire were reconfigured from September 2017.
+As a result, the Leeds District ceased to exist.
+Four circuits previously in the Leeds District (Leeds South and West, Leeds North and East, Aire and Calder, and Wharfedale and Aireborough) joined with all the circuits in the present West Yorkshire District to form the new Yorkshire West District, and two (Pateley Bridge and Nidd Valley) joined with the circuit of the York and Hull District to form the Yorkshire North and East District.

-The main direct consequences of this for the Oxford Place Centre are that on 1st September 2017:
+The main direct consequences of this for the Oxford Place Centre were that on 1st September 2017:

 Leeds Methodist Mission is not responsible for the content of external web sites.